House votes to block DC police accountability bill

 The vote came weeks after Congress successfully blocked D.C.’s revised criminal code from taking effect, a move that excited Republicans and split Democrats — some of whom were frustrated by how the process played out.

 The disapproval resolutions are part of a strategy by Republicans to put a spotlight on crime in the U.S., a hot-button issue that resonated with voters during the 2022 midterm elections.
-The votes force Democrats on the record, leading some moderates to vote against the party and allowing GOP lawmakers to dub those who oppose the efforts as soft-on-crime.
+The votes force Democrats on the record, leading some moderates to vote against the party and allowing GOP lawmakers to dub those who oppose the efforts as being soft on crime.

 The legislation on Wednesday targeted a police accountability bill — titled the Comprehensive Policing and Justice Reform Amendment Act — the D.C.
 Council passed in December.
 It has not yet taken effect.

 D.C.
 Mayor Muriel Bowser (D) did not sign or veto the legislation — in the capital city, measures can be enacted without the mayor’s signature.
 It is projected to become effective next month.
-But under the District of Columbia Home Rule Act, Congress has the ability to disapprove laws passed in the city.
+But under the District of Columbia Home Rule Act, Congress can disapprove laws passed in the city.

 While Bowser did not sign or veto the measure, she and D.C.
 Council Chairman Phil Mendelson (D) wrote a letter to House and Senate leaders last month opposing the effort by House Republicans to block the policing bill.